floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 should do the trick.
 No, we are not using the [form builders that Phoenix provides](http://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html), but feel free to read up on them.
 They're very changeset-centric in my opinion at the moment and I do miss the equivalents for just building tags.
 Then again, this might be overkill, as we can just use plain HTML instead.

 I also changed the `app.html.eex` a bit.
-If that is all too much frontend stuff for you, i suggest you look at the `02-simple-frontend` tag.
+If that is all too much frontend stuff for you, i suggest you look at the `02-simple-frontend` [tag here](https://github.com/floriank/kitteh-phoenix/tree/02-simple-frontend).

 ## New routes